 As per Shri Amarnathji Shrine Board, Amarnathji Yatra 2022 will be for the period

-Amarnath yatra for the year 2018 has been concluded.
-For any updates related to Shri Amarnath yatra bookings of 2019, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
+For any updates related to Shri Amarnath yatra bookings, please keep visiting Himalayan Heli Services and Shri Amarnath ji Shrine Board’s website.
 You can also follow us on Facebook and Instagram, so stay updated about our services.

 All passengers must present valid photo identification, Compulsory Health Certificate or yatra registration at check-in.